 These, plus numerous other fun activities, will make you forget how chilly or rainy the outdoors are.
-In fact, if you are searching for the best indoor activities while raining in Minnesota, this park offers more than you can take in.
-Whether you are in Arlington, Duncanville, Eden Prairie, or Fort Worth areas, this park is the best place to be.
+If you are searching for the best indoor activities while raining in Minnesota, this park offers more than you can take in.

 7. The Science Museum of Minnesota

-Instead of getting too worried about the weather outside, why not enjoy some thrilling science facts and discoveries at the Science Museum of Minnesota?
+Instead of worrying about the weather outside, why not enjoy some thrilling science facts and discoveries at the Science Museum of Minnesota?
 The museum, found in Saint Paul, MN, was established over a century ago, in 1907, and focuses on various topics, including natural history, technology, mathematics, and physical science.

-So, if the outdoor weather is unwelcoming, the museum can form part of your list for the best indoor activities in Minnesota.
+So, if the outdoor weather is unwelcoming, the museum can form part of your list of the best indoor activities in Minnesota.

 8. Zero Gravity Trampoline Park